codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

     });
 });
 ```
-Our initial piece of code can now be re-written as well:
+Our initial piece of code can now be re-written as follows:

 ```javascript
 var ProductsDataService = require('products-data-service');